Welcome to Mountain Edibles

 dried leaves and fruits

 Botanists placed the Celtis genus in the Elm family (Ulmaceae) based on morphology (physical characteristics).
 More recently, geneticists have placed it in the Cannabis family (Cannabaceae).
 Unlike cannabis, there is no evidence of any harmful or psychoactive chemicals, although there is evidence of antibacterial and antifungal activity, as well as antioxidants.
+This helps the berries stay good on the tree all winter, and also means they can be easily stored for months without refrigeration.
 Native Americans are reported to have used this plant to treat indigestion.

 No comments: